webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-I'm a Web Developer and UI Architect with a solid technical experience working in San Francisco Bay Area.
-I work with large clients like Google or small startup teams in San Francisco Bay Area.
-I always keep my skills fresh by staying on the top of the latest technologies and practices.
+I'm a Web Developer and UI Architect with a solid technical experience building web applications in San Francisco Bay Area.
+I work with large clients like Google or small startup teams with no name... yet.
+I always keep my skills fresh by staying on the top of the latest technologies, industry trends and practices.
+I'd like to learn your needs and how I can help you.
+Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies